-Anyone with an work related inbox knows what I’m talking about.
+Anyone with a work-related inbox knows what I’m talking about.
 A dozen emails to set up a meeting time.
-Documents attached and edited and reedited until no one knows which version is current.
+Documents attached and edited and re-edited until no one knows which version is current.
 Urgent messages drowning in forwards and cc's and spam.
 Not to mention the learning curve as people from different backgrounds and stations in life embraced and/or resisted the new communication technology.

 These days I don't get very many personal emails.
 Most of my emails are retailer mailings, newsletters, blog subscriptions* and the like.
 Most people use FB-mail for email which I absolutely abhor because it is so user unfriendly.
 What you gain in speed, you sacrifice in functionality.